-A futures contract provides for the future sale by one party and purchase by another party of a specified amount of a specific financial instrument (e.g., debt security), asset, commodity or currency for a specified price at a designated date, time, and place.
+A futures contract provides for the future sale by one party and purchase by another party of a specified amount of a specific financial instrument (e.g., debt security), asset or currency for a specified price at a designated date, time, and place.
 An index futures contract is an agreement pursuant to which the parties agree to take or make delivery of an amount of cash equal to a specified multiplier times the difference between the value of the index at the close of the last trading day of the contract and the price at which the index futures contract was originally written.
 Transaction costs are incurred when a futures contract is bought or sold and margin deposits must be maintained.
 A futures contract may be satisfied by delivery or purchase, as the case may be, of the instrument, the currency, or by payment of the change in the cash value of the index.
 More commonly, futures contracts are closed out prior to delivery by entering into an offsetting transaction in a matching futures contract.
 Although the value of an index might be a function of the value of certain specified securities, no physical delivery of those securities is made.
-If the offsetting purchase price is less than the original sale price, a Fund realizes a gain; if it is less, a Fund realizes a loss.
-Conversely, if the offsetting sale price is more than the original purchase price, a Fund realizes a gain; if it is less, a Fund realizes a loss.
+If the offsetting purchase price is less than the original sale price, the Fund realizes a gain; if it is less, the Fund realizes a loss.
+Conversely, if the offsetting sale price is more than the original purchase price, the Fund realizes a gain; if it is less, the Fund realizes a loss.
 The transaction costs must also be included in these calculations.
-There can be no assurance, however, that a Fund will be able to enter into an offsetting transaction with respect to a particular futures contract at a particular time.
-If a Fund is not able to enter into an offsetting transaction, the Fund will continue to be required to maintain the margin deposits on the futures contract.
+There can be no assurance, however, that the Fund will be able to enter into an offsetting transaction, the Fund will continue to be required to maintain the margin deposits on the futures contract.

-No price is paid by a Fund upon entering into a futures contract.
+No price is paid by the Fund upon entering into a futures contract.
 Instead, at the inception of a futures contract, the Fund is required to deposit with the futures broker or in a segregated account with its custodian, in the name of the futures broker through whom the transaction was effected, "initial margin" consisting of cash, U.S. government securities or other liquid obligations, in an amount generally equal to 10% or less of the contract value.
 Margin must also be deposited when writing a call or put option on a futures contract, in accordance with applicable exchange rules.
-Unlike margin in securities transactions, initial margin on futures contracts does not represent a borrowing, but rather is in the nature of a performance bond or good-faith deposit that is returned to a Fund at the termination of the transaction if all contractual obligations have been satisfied.
-Under certain circumstances, such as periods of high volatility, a Fund may be required by an exchange to increase the level of its initial margin payment, and initial margin requirements might be increased generally in the future by regulatory action.
+Unlike margin in securities transactions, initial margin on futures contracts does not represent a borrowing, but rather is in the nature of a performance bond or good-faith deposit that is returned to the Fund at the termination of the transaction if all contractual obligations have been satisfied.
+Under certain circumstances, such as periods of high volatility, the Fund may be required by an exchange to increase the level of its initial margin payment, and initial margin requirements might be increased generally in the future by regulatory action.